 If you’re interested in the various options available, review the following soundproofing materials, which vary greatly, from foams to various acoustic coatings.

 The examples in this article showcased generators running at 80dB, which is fairly standard.
 There are newer, more modern, dare I say intelligent, generators available that adjust their output (and thus their noise level) on the requirements of the devices plugged into them.

 Why is it that the best solutions in life are almost always the simplest ones?
 When I saw the above plywood video, I was truly blown away by how effective something so simple could be.
 It’s so cheap and easy.

 If you’re new to the idea of staying at a campground, do realize that it’s not likely you’d be allowed to run your generator.
 It’s just too noisy, even using the above methods.

-And there are already quieter alternatives in the form of an electric hookup to which you can attach your RV.
-Nonetheless, you’ll still yearn for peace and quiet wherever you happen to be — especially if that’s nature.
-The last thing you want in a peaceful serene space is the sound of a generator interfering with a fireside chat and/or a good nap.
+The good news is there are quieter alternatives, like an electric hookup!
+The last thing you want in a peaceful, serene space is the sound of a generator interfering with a relaxing fireside chat or even a good nap.